Desk with Laptop, Calculator, Files and small model of house with epc colours

 2009 was fairly early in the history of EPCs.

-EPCs were first introduced in 2007 and there have been several changes in the methodology over the years although I don't expect the rating to be much different now if the property were to be re-assessed today as it was back in 2007.
+EPCs were first introduced in 2007 and there have been several changes in the methodology over the years although I don't expect the rating to be much different now if the property were to be re-assessed today as it was back in 2009.

 Let's take a look at the Features table from the expired EPC:

-We notice there are two wall types declared, both cavity walls, one with assumed partial insulation and one without.
+There are two wall types declared, both cavity walls, one with assumed partial insulation and one without.
 I'm not exactly sure where two wall types might be present in the flat.
 One of those wall types might be the party wall, although as the property is a flat so it's not possible to determine the party wall type.

 The main heating is provided by 'Modern Slimline' Electric Storage Heaters.
-There are actually two of these in the property, one in the living room and one in the bedroom.
+There are two of these in the property, one in the living room and one in the bedroom.

 Hot water heating is provided by electric immersion heaters in a 'Fortic' style hot water cylinder, and the Features table indicates the heating is off-peak (ie lower cost).